-Blogger and mother Jennifer Todryk of Life as a Rambling Redhead shares this hilarious post on all the best wines to pair with your child's terrible behavior.
+Jennifer Todryk, author of Life as a Rambling Redhead and W(H)INE: 50 Perfect Wines to Pair with Your Child's Rotten Behavior, shares this hilarious post on all the best wines to pair with your child's terrible behavior.

 There is a lot of science that goes behind deciding which wine goes best with your chicken, seafood, or steak dinner, but what if I was to tell you which wine would go best with the kind of day you experienced?
 The data is out, and studies now show that certain wines pair up best with different parenting situations and child behavior.

 The world's most renowned wine sommeliers have released this list exclusively to us at Life as a Rambling Redhead.
 Lucky for you, we are kind enough to share this life-changing knowledge.
 Parents everywhere are rejoicing.

 We just want what's best for your sanity.

 Listed below are the best Wine Pairings for all stages of parenthood.